Experian, TransUnion and Equifax now offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com.

 Why is there an inquiry on my credit report from a company with which I didn't apply for credit?

 By federal law, your personal credit report must list all parties that have requested your information.
 According to the Fair Credit Reporting Act, businesses with a permissible purpose may review your information.
 Some examples of permissible purpose are, your current creditors to monitor your accounts; other creditors that want to offer you preapproved credit; an employer that wishes to extend an offer of employment; and a potential investor assessing the risk of a current credit obligation.
-We report these requests only to you as a record of activities, and we do not include them on credit reports to others.
-They remain on your personal credit report for two years.
+We report these requests only to you as a record of activities, and we do not include them on credit reports to others with a couple of exceptions.

 Why does an account that belongs to my ex-spouse appear on my credit report?